-Participants in the commencement ceremonies must assemble and check-in at the designated area near the North bleachers at the University Athletics Stadium one hour prior to the ceremony.
+Participants in the commencement ceremonies must assemble and check-in at the designated area near the North bleachers at the University Athletics Stadium at least one hour prior to the ceremony.
 There will be check-in tables for the graduating students to pick-up their pre-printed name cards, which they will present to the name readers and photographers.
 The pre-printed name cards are only given to students who are eligible to participate, and completed their graduation application by the deadlines established by the Graduation Office.
 Signs for the various degree groups will be posted in the assembly area.
 The formal, degree-conferring college ceremonies begin promptly at:

 8 a.m.
 College of Business and Economics